 Ryan was a summer associate at K&L Gates in 2010.
-During law school, he worked as a judicial extern for the Honorable Charles W. Johnson of the Washington State Supreme Court and as a legal extern for The Defender Association, where he represented clients in multiple phases of litigation, including trial.
+During law school, he worked as a judicial extern for the Honorable Charles W. Johnson of the Washington State Supreme Court and as a legal extern for The Defender Association, where he tried a case to verdict and obtained dismissal of charges against another client following an evidentiary hearing.
 Ryan has also worked as a legal intern for the Mexican Capital Legal Assistance Program.

 - CALI Excellence for the Future Awards; Property – Fall 2008 and Spring 2009; Employment Discrimination – Fall 2010; Professional Responsibility – Spring 2011

 - Chapter 3 “Commencement of Action,” Washington State Bar Association’s Civil Procedure Deskbook, 3rd ed., October 2014